10 Lyme Regis Restaurants and Cafes That’ll Leave You Hungry for Seconds

 Traditionally, tapas is served as an informal meal, without courses, that guests share whilst connecting and chatting with one another.
 And it’s this idea, of bringing people together over good food and wine, that is the core vibe of The Strawberry Tree.

-As well as sit-in dining, The Strawberry Tree also offers pop ups in venues around Dorset, Cook and Dine days where you learn to cook Spanish food and Tutored Tasting experiences.
+As well as sit-in dining, The Strawberry Tree also offers pop ups in venues around Dorset, Cook and Dine days where you learn to cook Spanish food, plus Tutored Tasting experiences.

 The details: